Skip to main content

 1. Client requests a protected resource without providing credentials.

-2. Server response containing error 401 (unauthorized) is received.
+2. Server response containing error 401 (unauthorized) is received with a nonce.

-3. Client requests the same protected resource but this time providing credentials.
+3. Client requests the same protected resource but this time providing credentials including the nonce.

 4. The request is successful and access to the resource is granted.